2. Development#

 Legend

-• The In Queue decides, what user/group data to send where (using the School to authority mapping in the process).
+The In Queue decides, what user and group data to send where.
+It uses the School to authority mapping example for decision in the process.
 For each potential recipient there is a separate Out queue.
-User/group data is written in JSON format into the respective folder.
+It writes user and group data in JSON format into the respective folder.

 Hint

-You have learned about Management REST API in UCS@school ID Connector HTTP API.
+To read more about Management REST API, see UCS@school ID Connector HTTP API.

 The complete picture is a bit crowded.
 If you want see it anyway, here are your choices: